bhattlab/phanta/README.md

 *Note*: as described in the preprint, an alternative version of the default database was also created, in which prophage sequences have been "masked" in prokaryotic genomes.
 Please see [Advanced Usage](#advanced-usage) for more details.

+*Note*: Phanta was developed with human gut metagenomes in mind.
+Phanta's default database was built based on human-gut viral and bacterial genomes.
+If you wish to apply Phanta on non human gut metagenomes you'll probably need to supply a custom database.
+In such cases please open new [discussion](https://github.com/bhattlab/phanta/discussions/categories/phanta-dbs) and we can discuss the best way to help/collaborate on that.

 ## Test Your Installation

 To test that you are ready to run Phanta on your data, navigate to your cloned repository using `cd` and download the four `.fq.gz` files required for testing via the following command: